 Can I customize blocks and Cover Pages in the Developer Platform?

-No. The Developer Platform allows changes to the structure and style of your site, but it doesn’t allow changes to HTML markup of our blocks or Cover Pages.
+No. Using the Developer Platform, you can change your site structure and style, but not the HTML markup of our blocks or Cover Pages.
 While you can’t modify these features, you’ll still be able to use them when editing your site.

 Can I contact Customer Support for help?

 We provide 24/7 email and live chat support for the main Squarespace platform, including our editing tools and templates.
 We don’t provide support for any custom code.
 For this reason, we only recommend the Developer Platform if you have advanced knowledge of coding languages and can troubleshoot code issues independently.

 If you have questions about custom code, there are some places you can go for help.
 Your first line of defense is Squarespace Answers, our peer-to-peer developer forum.
 It’s a great resource for reaching out to the developer community.
 You can also visit our developer documentation or attend a developer meetup.

 Will I receive updates and new features?